alalUDDIN123/interview_preparation/dsa/Readme.md

      - `Bubble sorting` : It works by repeatedly swapping adjacent elements if they are not in order.
         -  `Time complexity`: Ο(n2)

-     - `Bubble sorting` : It works by repeatedly swapping adjacent elements if they are not in order.
+     - `Selection Sort` : Selection Sort works by repeatedly finding the minimum element from the unsorted part of the array and placing it at the beginning.
+        -  `Time complexity`: Ο(n2)

+     - `Insertion Sort`:  It works by comparing an element with the elements to its left, until it reaches an element that is smaller than it; the element is then inserted in front of the smaller element.
         -  `Time complexity`: Ο(n2)